aldreth/lammas-records/recordings/choral/awake-my-glory.md

 ---
-new_slug: awake-my-glory
+slug: awake-my-glory
 title: Awake my Glory
 serialNumber: LAMM1060
 coverImage: "../../src/images/recordings/awake-my-glory.jpg"
 performer: The Choirs of Jesus College, Cambridge
 directors:
-- 'Organ Scholars: Greg Morris and Julian Thomas'
+  - "Organ Scholars: Greg Morris and Julian Thomas"
 contentHtml: |-
   <h1>Awake my Glory</h1>
   <p>Kenneth Leighton was commissioned to write Awake my Glory by St. Mary's Cathedral, Edinburgh for the centenary celebrations in October 1979.
 It is the first of two pieces on this recording to set a text by the eighteenth-century poet Christopher Smart, who suffered from a severe mental illness, but maintained a strong faith which shines through in his writings.</p>